xfixium/SMSEditor/README.md

 colors, it will set the selected color to white.

 Now that we're done with changing the palette, click the "Import Sprite Graphics" button.
-A window will display asking for the image that contains the new graphics (.png), select the stage 1 graphics, and the importer window will display.
+A window will display asking for the image that contains the new graphics (.png), select the Stage 1.png graphics (From the .zip file I linked to earlier), and the importer window will display.
 Here it will give various compile options.
 The importer will automatically match the colors from the image, with the palettes assigned to the sprite.
 You can assign certain tiles to use the background or sprite tiles, if there's support for tile flags (Attributes).
 Since the tilemap doesn't support tile flags, we can just leave it pointing to the background palette.
 What we're concerned with primarily, is that the tiles being imported are less than or equal to the originals size.
 If not, the data will be truncated on write, unless the "Override Length" option is used.
 The "Override Length" option should only be used if you're sure you're not writing over something else, when the ROM is exported.
 SMS Editor truncates to the original size of the defined data, by default.
 If there is any issues with the import size, a warning will display on the bottom status bar.
-This is particularily helpful with assets that get compressed.
+This is particularly helpful with assets that get compressed.
 If the import data is smaller than the original, SMS Editor pads the data with zeros to the original's data length.

 There's one last issue to resolve before importing the new graphics.
 The colors $34, $01, and $16 need to be up on the second half of the background